Two Turkeys: Plot

+In the cold open, Boyle dons his "Tommy Gobbler" costume once again, only to accidentally get his costume's tail feathers stuck in the elevator.

 On Thanksgiving, Jake (Andy Samberg) and Amy (Melissa Fumero) are working on setting a dinner with their families to meet, hoping nothing goes wrong at his mother's house.

 At Karen's (Katey Sagal) house, Jake introduces his parents to Amy's parents, Victor (Jimmy Smits) and Camila (Bertila Damas), who brought an additional turkey.
 As the evening shows no progress, Jake gives Roger (Bradley Whitford) and Victor more wine, but both end up drunk.
 At dinner, Roger and Victor get into a fight over their social status and compete to see who can finish carving the turkey first, which ends with Roger accidentally cutting his thumb off.
 At the hospital, Roger and Victor solve their issues and settle on splitting the costs of the wedding evenly.

-Meanwhile, Holt (Andre Braugher) and Kevin (Marc Evan Jackson) introduce a pie they plan to bring to Kevin's family.
+Meanwhile, Holt (Andre Braugher) and Kevin (Marc Evan Jackson) bring an English Walnut pie from Saratoga Springs they plan to give to Kevin's family.
 However, the pie goes missing and Holt suspects Rosa (Stephanie Beatriz), Boyle (Joe Lo Truglio) and Terry (Terry Crews) of eating it and asks Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) to find it as they're experts on the matter.
-They eventually discover the pie in the trash, and Holt learns that Kevin himself threw it out as he hates the pie and wants to spend more time with Holt, which he accepts.
+While Holt exposes all three of them for lying about what they were doing for Thanksgiving, he finds that none of them actually stole the pie.
+They eventually discover the pie in the trash, and Holt learns that Kevin himself threw it out as he hates the pie as he finds it disgusting and only enjoys getting it with Raymond because he likes spending time with him upstate.
+Holt suggests in the future they can just go to Saratoga Springs without getting the pie.